sckii/ProffyNLW2/mobile/readme.md

 # Mobile

-- made with react native
+- Made with react native